marcdumais-work/vscode-trace-server/README.md

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+### Packaging the extension

+1. Run `yarn`, which should automatically include `yarn install`.
+1. Run `yarn test` on a need basis, or launch `Extension Tests` under `Run and Debug`.
+1. Follow [these instructions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce) once to run `vsce package` at will.
+1. Ignore the missing-repository warning for now.

 ## Extension Settings